Here, Gowling WLG's Employment, Labour & Equalities team brings you a quick round-up of the recent need-to-know employment law developments.

 Separately, a revised Home Office "Code of practice on preventing illegal working: Civil penalty scheme for employers" came into force on 1 July 2021.
 The Code significantly amends the lists of acceptable Right to Work documents to reflect the post-Brexit position.
 Employers should ensure their internal procedures for Right to Work checks are updated accordingly.

-If you have any questions about this article, or about employment law in general, please contact Jane Fielding or Connie Cliff.
+If you have any questions about this article, or about employment law in general, please contact Connie Cliff.